peterprototypes/peterprototypes.com/content/blog/huggingface-from-rust/index.md

     return speech.cpu().numpy()
 ```

 The important thing to note here is that this is very little code.
 It's almost identical to the [example](https://huggingface.co/microsoft/speecht5_tts#how-to-get-started-with-the-model) given in the official model card.
-This way, you can easily pick and use almost any [model](https://huggingface.co/models) from Huggingface.
+This way, you can easily pick and use almost any [model](https://huggingface.co/models) from Hugging Face.

 The main difference from the official example is that we're moving the model inference step inside a function.
 We will now call that from Rust.